isomerpages/moe-juyingsec/_administrative-information/Timetables And Schedules/Post–Exam Timetable.md

 description: ""
 third_nav_title: Timetables And Schedules
 ---
-### **Post-Exam Timetable**
-Information on the Post-Exam timetable will be updated nearer the date.
+<p>Information on the Post-Exam timetable will be updated nearer the date.</p>

-For parents, do look out for information sent out via Parents' Gateway.
+<p>For parents, do look out for information sent out via Parents' Gateway.</p>